-Help get yourself started with the Linux operating system with this handy Linux Command sheet.
+Help get yourself started with Linux operating systems with this handy guide on Linux commands.

-We mostly refer to commands that a beginner will find handy, however it doesn’t include highly detailed information regarding each command to help keep things brief.
+We mostly refer to basic Linux commands that a beginner will find handy.
+However, it does not include highly detailed information regarding each command to help keep things brief.

-This cheat sheet should prove useful to more than just Raspberry Pi users and is pretty important for anyone who wants to learn what they’re actually plugging into their Linux based terminal.
+This command cheat sheet should prove helpful to more than just Raspberry Pi users.
+It is important for anyone who wants to learn what they are entering into their Linux-based terminal.

-I hope that the information below is detailed enough for you to understand the basics of what the commands do.
-With almost every command there is a lot more advanced options that you’re able to use to help achieve the task you’re trying to do.
+I hope that the information below is detailed enough to understand the basics of what the commands do.
+With almost every command, there are many more advanced options that you can use to help achieve the task you are trying to do.

-If you want to learn more about the Raspberry Pi and all the cool things you can do with it then be sure to check out my many cool Pi projects, guides and much more.
-I’m constantly adding more so be sure drop a follow over at any of the major social networks.
+If you want to learn more about the Raspberry Pi and all the cool things you can do with it, check out my many cool Pi projects, guides, and much more.

 General Commands

-This section is for general Linux commands that don’t fit into a specific category but are useful to know.
+This section is for general Linux commands that do not fit into a specific category but are useful to know.

-These general commands can be helpful for your general day to day usage of Linux.
+These general commands can be helpful for your general day-to-day usage of a Linux system.

 MAN Command